State and Hill Streets Improvements Project

 Subscribe for Notifications

-The State and Hill Streets Improvements Project is scheduled to resume on Monday, March 4, 2024.
+The Hill Street phases of the State and Hill Streets Improvements Project has been underway since March, 2024.
 The project includes utility, road, signals and sidewalk improvements.

 General Information

-Normal work hours are to 7 a.m. to 8 p.m.
+Normal work hours are 7 a.m. - 8 p.m.
 Monday thru Saturday.
-Contractor operations beyond those hours, or on Sunday, would only be allowed if there is critical work that needs to be completed.
+Contractor operations beyond those hours, or on Sunday, would only be allowed if critical work needs to be completed.

-The construction work unavoidably generates dust and noise, as well as inconveniences.
-We would like to thank you in advance for your patience and cooperation during the project.
+The construction generates dust and noise, as well as inconveniences so we appreciate everyone's patience and cooperation during the project.

 For any on site questions, please contact Erik Rehkop at 231.580.9663 or Brian Schert at 313.363.6150.